 For the Eggplant and Mozzarella Parcels

 sea salt and fresh black pepper

-2 large garlic cloves, crushed with 1 tsp salt
+2 large garlic cloves, crushed with 1 teaspoon salt

 3 sprigs fresh rosemary

 1 lb buffalo mozzarella